 Microbiome is the word used to describe all genetic material of the microbes that live within us and on us.
 We have approximately 200 times the number of microbiomes as we do genes.
 But these amazing elements can be quickly affected by what we eat.
 It’s so important to keep them healthy and working at full capacity.
 They protect us from the harmful things in our environment.

 In order to keep the microbiomes healthy, eat foods that enhance gut health like sauerkraut, kombucha and kimchi.
 Avoid sugars, even artificial sweeteners.
 Drink plenty of filtered water.

 Practice Self Care

 Last but not least, practice self-care and stress reduction.
 When we stress out, we weaken our immune system.
-Take care of your body, spirit and mind.
+Take care of your body, mind and spirit.
 Eat right, exercise, think positive thoughts.
 Get adequate sleep each night.
 Take some time off to do the things that you love and enjoy.